telerik/blazor-docs/components/grid/manual-operations.md

 ````

-### Grouping with OnRead
+## Grouping with OnRead

 When the grid needs to be grouped, the shape of the data changes - it is no longer a flat list of models, but a nested list of collections that describe each group and have the group data.
+At the same time, the grid is designed for a data source that is a collection of models, and the source of this collection is up to the application.

 When you let the grid handle the operations internally, it hides that complexity from you, but when you perform the operations youerself, this data structure cannot be expressed with the typical `IEnumerable<TItem>` data source for the grid.

 Thus, to use the `OnRead` event with grouping, you must:

 1. Use an `IEnumerable<object>` for the grid `Data`.
+1. Set the `FieldType` of the columns to match the type of the field you will be showing.
+    * If you also use [filtering]({%slug components/grid/filtering%}), do not use nullable types.
+For example, if the model field is `int?`, set `FieldType="@(typeof(int))"`.
+If a nullable type is used, you may get errors similar to `Error: System.ArgumentException: Operator 'IsEqualTo' is incompatible with operand types 'Int16?'`.
 1. Prepare the appropriate group collections.
     * The example below shows a simple way through the Telerik `.ToDataSourceResult` extension method that is easy to use when you have all the data, or when you can pass objects by reference, like in a server-side Blazor app.
     * The examples in the following repo show one way you can serialize such data through HTTP and service calls: [Use Telerik DataSourceRequest and DataSourceResult on the server](https://github.com/telerik/blazor-ui/tree/master/grid/datasourcerequest-on-server).